Quantum complexity and topological phases of matter: Complexity during quantum quench

 and for general parameters we need to integrate it numerically.
 Let us first study some of the analytical examples.
 Clearly, the spread complexity vanishes if $t^{i}_1=t^{f}_1=0$ or $t^{i}_2=t^{f}_2=0$.
 Hence, this measure assigns zero costs to evolution of states with Hamiltonians on the axes of the $t_1-t_2$ plane, as long as they are evolved with Hamiltonian on the same axis (that may have a different parameter $t^{i/f}_2$ in the first or $t^{i/f}_1$ in the second family).\\ A more interesting analytical example is derived if one of the parameters of $H_f$ vanishes i.e., $t^f_{1(2)}=0$.
 The total spread complexity is then oscillating with frequency $t^f_{2(1)}$ \be \mathcal{C}(t) =\frac{\left(t^i_1+t^i_2-|t^i_1-t^i_2|\right)^2}{8(t^i_{2(1)})^2}\sin^2\left(t\,t^f_{2(1)}\right), \ee and the amplitude of these oscillations distinguishes the two phases of the initial quench state $\ket{\Omega_i}$.

-Generally, we can just pick two Hamiltonians, each with a pair of generic parameters in each of the two phases, and compare the evolution of the ground state $\ket{\Omega_i}$ of $H_i$ in the topological phase with $H_f$ in the non-topological phase, and other way around (by just switching parameters $t^i_a$ with $t^f_a$ in \eqref{ComEvolGen}).
+Generally, note that the integral would be symmetric under the change of $i$ and $f$ labels if not the $\sin^2(R_f t)$ part.
+We can then pick two Hamiltonians, each with a pair of generic parameters in each of the two phases, and compare the evolution of the ground state $\ket{\Omega_i}$ of $H_i$ in the topological phase with $H_f$ in the non-topological phase, and other way around (by just switching parameters $t^i_a$ with $t^f_a$ in \eqref{ComEvolGen}).
 This is plotted in Fig. \ref{kcmpl2} and, unlike Nielsen complexities studied in \cite{Ali:2018aon}, we can verify that our complexity measure can distinguish the two different quench protocols \cite{CommentSH}.
 This is our second key finding.